-The Chair of the Board is responsible for evaluating the performance of the Executive Directors.
-At least annually, the Board formally evaluates the performance of the Executive Directors against their previously approved KPIs.
-These reviews are documented.
+The Chair of the Board is responsible for evaluating the performance of the Senior Executives.
+At least annually, the Board formally evaluates the performance of the Senior Executives against their previously approved Key Performance Indicators, or KPIs.
 Performance reviews have been undertaken for the current reporting period.

-Principle 2 - Structure the board to add value
+Principle 2 - Structure the board to be effective and add value